cassiozen/FatBee/README.md

 - The function key, followed by three buttons that pair with it, creates a convenient "control center"<br>
   Volume control (Tap to increase, Fn+tap to decrease), Brightness (same principle), and App cycling (Mimics CMD+Tab and CMD+Shift+Tab).

+## Prior art

+- Apple keyboards - I know this sounds weird, given that Apple doesn't make ergonomic keyboards nowadays, but what they have been doing since the 90s is slowly reducing the stagger between rows R2 and R3.
+Could it be just for aesthetics?
+Sure, still, it does pave the way...
+- Jones keyboard layout ([GitHub](https://github.com/jpskenn/Jones)) - Combines centralized alphanumerics with non-staggered rows R2-R3.
+- Logitech Wave keys ([Logitech.com](https://www.logitech.com/en-us/products/keyboards/wave-keys.html)) - Despite feeling mushy and cheap, it does deliver great ergonomic improvements while still looking familiar.

 ## License